Getting the best 18650 battery is a pretty complicated process and especially if you are totally new to the Lithium-ion 18650 world.

 This all sounds serious?
 Well if you do things properly and get the batteries from the trusted brands and from a trusted place you really shouldn’t have any problems as long as you handle the batteries properly.

-But if you will be doing any DIY 18650 battery work or if you will be powering demanding devices it is really important to know a lot of things prior to getting the battery itself.
+But if you will be doing any DIY 18650 battery work or if you will be powering demanding devices it is really important to know a lot of things prior to getting the best 18650 batteries.

 Now let’s see the details.